Geothermal fields 🢔 Geothermal features 🢔 Geological wonders 🢔 Categories of wonders

-Geysers of Haukadalur since the 18th century turned into a desired destination to guests coming to Iceland.
-For long time these were the only known geysers in the world and thus attracted lots of interest.
+Geysers of Haukadalur since the 18th century turned into the desired destination to guests coming to Iceland.
+For a long time, these were the only known geysers in the world and thus attracted lots of interest.

-The Age of the Enlightement required explanation for this phenomenon – many scientists and people who thought that they are scientists, visited this area and proposed diverse hypothesis.
-Finally the truth was discovered by the great German scientist Robert Bunsen in 1846 after he spent here 11 days.
+The Age of the Enlightenment required an explanation for this phenomenon – many scientists and people who thought that they are scientists, visited this area and proposed diverse hypothesis.
+Finally, the truth was discovered by the great German scientist Robert Bunsen in 1846 after he spent here 11 days.

 Not always geysers were "behaving" – a tourist spent a fortune but on his arrival, the geysers pretended to be dead.
 Locals knew a recipe for this – after throwing large stones or chunks of peat in the hot spring it went off.
 Later it was learned that geysers can be activated by soap.
 Of course, such practice damaged the geysers and finally made them really "dead".

 The owners of the nearby Laug farm sold the geyser area to Englishman James Craig (future Minister of North Ireland) in 1894, who introduced entrance fee.
 In 1935 the land of Geysir was purchased from its English owners and granted to Icelandic people.
 Since then the access here is free.

 Legend about wizards